HFAnalyticsLab/NDL_Unpaid_Carers_Leeds/README.md

-# Project 3 Reports on Support for unpaid carers in Leeds
+# Support for unpaid carers in Leeds

-Report is in both scrollytelling format (shiny app) and Rmarkdown format (html).
+The Project 3 Report is in both scrollytelling format (shiny app) and Rmarkdown format (html).
 To run either project, please run `app.R` or `carerDraft.Rmd`, to generate the shiny app or static html report respectively.